cynepton/mapmyworld/README.md

 RTAB-Map (Real-Time Appearance-Based Mapping) is a popular solution for SLAM to develop robots that can map environments in 3D.
 RTAB-Map has good speed and memory management, and it provides custom developed tools for information analysis.
 Most importantly, the quality of the documentation on [ROS Wiki](http://wiki.ros.org/rtabmap_ros) is very high.
 Being able to leverage RTAB-Map with your own robots will lead to a solid foundation for mapping and localization well beyond this Nanodegree program.

-For this project we will be using the `rtabmap_ros` package, which is a ROS wrapper (API) for interacting with RTAB-Map.
+For this project I used the `rtabmap_ros` package, which is a ROS wrapper (API) for interacting with RTAB-Map.
 Keep this in mind when looking at the relative documentation.

 #### The project flow will be as follows: